 According to the authors, there are a number of advantages of stem cells that come from Wharton’s jelly that are making it a popular source of these cells.
 One critical benefit is the noninvasive nature of the stem cell collection.
 Because Wharton’s jelly is collected from tissue that would otherwise be discarded after the delivery of a baby, collecting the stem cells does not require its own invasive procedure.

 Another apparent benefit of Wharton’s jelly is its therapeutic efficacy.
 Because basic science studies have demonstrated the potential for Wharton’s jelly-derived mesenchymal stromal cells to outperform other stem cell types in their ability to treat disease, these cells are now being tested in a number of clinical trials.
-Nonetheless, much more research is needed before the capacity of these cells for disease treatment is well understood.

 For progress to be made with Wharton’s jelly-derived stem cells, it is important that researchers have a common language with which to talk about the human umbilical cord, which is the source of these cells.
 While this connective tissue is simpler than other types of connective tissue, it is still unclear how to differentiate the different types of cells that come from Wharton’s jelly.
 More precise language and definitions should help overcome this problem.